Sunhick/sunhick.github.io/README.md

 # Sunil Murthy - Personal Portfolio Website

 A modern, responsive Jekyll-based portfolio website built with the Hyde theme and optimized for GitHub Pages hosting.
-This website showcases projects, skills, and professional information in a clean, professional design with a distinctive sidebar layout.
+This website showcases projects, skills, and professional information in a clean, professional design with a distinctive sidebar layout and warm 3500K color temperature for comfortable viewing.

 ## 🚀 Features